NASA Bone & Joint Specialists

 In orthopedics, arthroscopy is the most prevalent minimally invasive surgery technique.
-At NASA Bone & Joint Specialists in Houston, Texas, Daniel O’Neill, MD, and Cristin Mathew, DO, use minimally invasive surgery whenever possible to reduce your risks while also delivering the state-of-the-art operations you need to repair your body.
+At NASA Bone & Joint Specialists in Houston, Texas, Daniel O’Neill, MD, uses minimally invasive surgery whenever possible to reduce your risks while also delivering the state-of-the-art operations you need to repair your body.
 Call NASA Bone & Joint Specialists today or make an appointment online to learn more about minimally invasive surgery.

 Minimally invasive surgeries include surgical techniques that allow your surgeon to see inside your body to diagnose problems and remove or repair diseased or damaged tissue without having to make a large incision in your body.
 Advances in medical technology have introduced devices and surgical instruments that allow surgeons to perform precise operations while minimizing the risks associated with surgery.